 ‘However you put it, I feel upset.’

 To be expected.
 The aim isn’t to eradicate or avoid unwanted emotions; it’s to help us deal with them.
 If you fully understand that your distress is in your hands you can experience the pain without being broken by it.
-On a deep level you will know that you will come to terms with your grief, because you are the source of it.
+You will know that you will come to terms with your grief, because you are the source of it.
 That knowledge gives you inner authority.
+And resilience.

 ‘Even though I might be terribly upset?’